-The club's chairman believes sacking their coach would not solve the problems that the team is facing on the field and he intends for the 51-year-old to see out his contract.Twente will not sack coach Steve McClaren despite a poor run of results that has seen the Dutch club pick up just six points from their its five Eredivisie matches and finish bottom of its UEFA Europa League group.
+The club's chairman believes sacking their coach would not solve the problems that the team is facing on the field and he intends for the 51-year-old to see out his contractTwente will not sack coach Steve McClaren despite a poor run of results that has seen them pick up just six points from their last five Eredivisie matches and finish bottom of their Europa League group.

-Despite their bad form, Twente is only two points behind PSV at the top of the Eredivisie table, and Munstermann reiterated that the club has full faith in the Englishman's ability.
+Despite their bad form, Twente are only two points behind PSV at the top of the Eredivisie table, and Munstermann reiterated that the club have full faith in the Englishman's ability.

-"There really is no doubt about McClaren.
-I am very pleased with the coach because we are still level with the team in second," he said.
+He added: "There really is no doubt about McClaren.
+I am very pleased with the coach because we are still level with the team in second."